gkbrasselle/DS4002CS3/README.md

 ## Section 2: Map of Documentation
 ### This repository is organized as follows:
 1. DATA
     - celeb_image_data.csv --> final dataset used for analysis
+    - Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project

 2. SCRIPTS
     - step1_testing.ipynb -->